nimbly/Carton/README.md

 ### Factory builder

 The factory builder will create new instances each time it is retrieved from the container.
+The factory builder requires a `callable` that will be invoked when it needs to build your dependency and will pass along the `Container` instance as a single parameter.

-Just like the singleton builder, it has the added benefit over the set method by lazily instantiating the class.
+Just like the singleton builder, it has the added benefit over the set method by lazily calling your callback.
 I.e. it will only be created when it is actually needed.

 ```php
 $container->factory(